DON: Russia's Black Sea flagship Moskva sunk – the anatomy of a missile strike

 Implications for the war, and sea power in the Black Sea

-Assuming the Moskva was indeed hit and sunk by Neptunes (and no other interpretation is now credible) what implications are there for the future conduct of the war?
+Assuming the Moskva was indeed hit and sunk by Neptunes (and no other interpretation is now credible), what implications are there for the future conduct of the war?

-First, Russia would have to accept that any ship sailing within about 280kms of Ukrainian-held coast is at serious risk of attack.
+First, Russia would have to accept that any ship sailing within about 280 km of Ukrainian-held coast is at serious risk of attack.
 That applies to amphibious assault ships, as well as to much smaller fast attack ships and ships equipped with Kalibr land attack missiles.
-Smaller ships are harder to hit – the target area is smaller, they are more agile which means they can reduce hit probability by turning end-on to an incoming missile, they have more modern radars and close-in weapon systems, and being smaller are likely to attract smaller salvoes, but in spite of all that it seems likely that the Russian Navy will position its assets at much greater distances from the coast of Ukraine, reducing the number of frequently-used Kalibr cruise missile launch platforms available to Russian commanders for targets in western Ukraine and also reducing their reach.
+Smaller ships are harder to hit – the target area is smaller, they are more agile, which means they can reduce hit probability by turning end-on to an incoming missile, they have more modern radars and close-in weapon systems, and being smaller are likely to attract smaller salvoes, but in spite of all that it seems likely that the Russian Navy will position its assets at much greater distances from the coast of Ukraine, reducing the number of frequently-used Kalibr cruise missile launch platforms available to Russian commanders for targets in western Ukraine and also reducing their reach.

 In terms of amphibious operations, Neptune’s success substantially decreases the risks of an amphibious landing near Odesa.
-With targeting provided by Nato AWACs assets an amphibious group would have to spend some seven to ten hours within range of a Neptune strike before reaching the beach – likely to be a suicidal exercise.
+With targeting provided by Nato AWACs assets, an amphibious group would have to spend some seven to ten hours within range of a Neptune strike before reaching the beach – likely to be a suicidal exercise.

 If it wanted to carry out an amphibious assault on or near Odesa Moscow would now have to invest considerable time and resources in hunting down and destroying Neptune launchers.
 Since these are essentially large trucks they may be hard to find.